Want to explore sachsenhausen concentration camp

 1. Humanitarian Crisis

-These camps serve as powerful reminders of the atrocities committed during World War II.
-By preserving and maintaining these sites, the world can remember the victims and educate future generations about the consequences of hatred, discrimination, and unchecked power.
+These camps effectively help people to remember the cruelty of World War II.
+When the UN visits and maintain these sites, the world becomes aware of the victims and the long-term lessons of hatred, discrimination, and unchecked authority.

 Conclusion